kubernetes/cloud-provider-vsphere/docs/book/tutorials/make_a_new_cpi_release.md

 ## Phase 8: Update Dependabot Configuration (Official Minor Releases Only)

-Dependabot is configured to automatically bump dependencies on the `master` branch and the three latest active release branches.
+Dependabot is configured to automatically bump dependencies on the `master` branch and the three latest active release branches, corresponding to the officially supported minor releases (from \( N \) to \( N-2 \)).

 After cutting a new minor release, update the list of tracked release branches within `.github/dependabot.yml` to:
 1. Add the newest release branch.
-2. Drop the oldest release branch.
+2. Drop the oldest release branch (now \( N-3 \) and no longer officially supported).